-Haigslea Lawn Cemetery has historical significance, comprising of both monumental and lawn burial areas, it also has a garden for memorial of cremated remains.
+Haigslea Lawn Cemetery is historically significant and comprises both monumental and lawn burial areas as well as a memorial garden for cremated remains.

 Haigslea Lawn Cemetery